mapbox/batfish/docs/configuration.md

 `Array<Function> | Function` - Optional.
 Default: Autoprefixer only.

-All of the CSS you load via Webpack is run through [PostCSS](http://postcss.org/), so you can apply any [PostCSS plugins](https://github.com/postcss/postcss/blob/master/docs/plugins.md) to it.
+All of the CSS you load via [`stylesheets`] is run through [PostCSS](http://postcss.org/), so you can apply any [PostCSS plugins](https://github.com/postcss/postcss/blob/master/docs/plugins.md) to it.
 By default, only [Autoprefixer] is applied.

 If a function is provided, it will receive the default array as an argument and should return a new array.
 A transform function is probably preferable if you only need to add or remove an item or two from the default array.

-This value is passed directly to [postcss-loader](https://github.com/postcss/postcss-loader#plugins).

 ### fileLoaderExtensions